 - First-order Logic: It is also known as Predicate logic or First-order predicate calculus (FOPL).
 This technique is used to represent the objects in the form of predicates or quantifiers.
 It is different from Propositional logic as it removes the complexity of the sentence represented by it.
 In short, FOPL is an advance version of propositional logic.

-Note: We will discuss the above two techniques in Propositional logic and
+Note: We will discuss the above two techniques in Propositional logic and First-order logic sections.

 - Rule-based System: This is the most commonly used technique in artificial intelligence.
 In the rule-based system, we impose rules over the propositional logic and first-order logic techniques.
 If-then clause is used for this technique.
 For example, if there are two variables A and B. Value of both A and B is True.
 Consequently, the result of both should also be True and vice-versa.
 It is represented as: